Convert Excel Date Time To Date In Seconds: Ultimate Guide

 Converting Excel Date Time to Date in Seconds may sound technical, but it's a process that can unlock a whole new level of data manipulation for you.
-If you’ve ever faced the challenge of working with dates in Excel, you probably realize how critical it is to convert these to a more usable format like seconds.
-Whether you're analyzing data trends, performing calculations, or simply organizing information, this guide will walk you through the process step-by-step. 🚀
+If youโve ever faced the challenge of working with dates in Excel, you probably realize how critical it is to convert these to a more usable format like seconds.
+Whether you're analyzing data trends, performing calculations, or simply organizing information, this guide will walk you through the process step-by-step. ๐

 Understanding Excel Date Time

 Before diving into the conversion process, let's clarify how Excel handles dates and times.
 In Excel, dates are represented as serial numbers.
 For instance, January 1, 1900, is represented as 1, while January 1, 2023, is represented as 44927.
-The time is treated as a fraction of a day – for example, 12:00 PM is represented as 0.5 because it’s halfway through the day.
+The time is treated as a fraction of a day โ for example, 12:00 PM is represented as 0.5 because itโs halfway through the day.

-, Excel actually stores this as a single serial number, where the integer part represents the date and the decimal part represents the time.
+Thus, when you're dealing with a date and time value like 2023-01-01 12:00, Excel actually stores this as a single serial number, where the integer part represents the date and the decimal part represents the time.

 Why Convert to Seconds?